 Aquaculture

-Aquatic probiotics are used to the intestines of aquatic animals, enhance immune system and promote growth.
-Aquatic probiotics used to improve water quality and stop the bacterial infections.
-They can improve digestibility of nutrients, increase tolerance to stress and diseases, and encourage reproduction.
-The most commonly commercial probiotics are from bacterial species such as Bacillus sp., Lactobacillus sp., Enterococcus sp., Carnobacterium sp., and the yeast Saccharomyces cerevisiae.
+Aquatic probiotics are used to improve the intestinal health of aquatic animals, enhance their immune system, and promote growth.
+Additionally, these probiotics are employed to improve water quality and limit bacterial infections.
+They can also enhance nutrient digestibility, increase tolerance to stress and diseases, and encourage reproduction.
+The most commonly used commercial probiotics are found in bacterial species such as Bacillus sp., Lactobacillus sp., Enterococcus sp., Carnobacterium sp., and the yeast Saccharomyces cerevisiae

 Swine